-The sun is shining, the birds are chirping, the trees are budding and your home’s exterior is screaming for a little tender loving care.
+The sun is shining, the birds are chirping, and the trees are budding.
+What a perfect time to give your home’s exterior a little tender loving care.

 Gutters are often overlooked when it comes to keeping up with home maintenance.
 Make sure that any debris gets cleared away from both the actual gutter and all the downspouts.
-If downspouts are clogged, you can use a plumber’s snake to break through.
-Clogged gutters prevent water from draining away from your home, and can cause damage to your home.
+Keep in mind that downspouts should face away from your home.
+For clogged downspouts, you can use a plumber’s snake to break through and if you any notice leaks, you can use caulking to seal them up.

 This one’s pretty simple.
-Pressure wash your siding to remove any grime and build up.
-Make sure to start at the top of your home and work your way down, so that dirt and water runs down and doesn’t create more work for you.
+Use a pressure washer to remove any grime and build up from your siding.
+Always start at the top of your home and work your way down with the pressure washer.
+This will ensure that dirt and water runs down the siding and does not create additional work when cleaning.

 Patio / Deck

 Your patio or deck is another candidate for a good pressure washing.
 Pressure washers just use water to blast away dirt and grime.
 (So no need for any harsh chemicals!)
-If you don’t have one, usually you can rent them at your local home improvement store for about $40 to $80 a day.
+For tougher dirt and grime, use an outdoor scrubbing brush before you use the pressure washer.

 From weeding garden beds to mulching, your yard is in just as much need as your home’s exterior.
-The first thing you do is survey your yard and make notes of the work that need to be done.
-Next, check out your tools and make sure they’re all in working order.
-Finally, it’s time to get to work on getting trees pruned, leaves and debris raked, grass mowed and the garden prepped for planting.
-Fra-Dor Inc. has a good list of tasks for getting your yard ready spring.
+First you will want to survey your yard and make note of the work that need to be done.
+Next, check out your outdoor yard and gardening tools to make sure they’re all in working order.
+Finally, it’s time to use those tools and prune your trees, rake your leaves, move your grass, and get the garden prepped for planting.

-There’s plenty of other outdoor things such as fences, birdhouses and birdfeeders, or any other small structures in your yard that will need a little attention this spring.
-Inspect them, clean them and make any necessary repairs.
-These are probably some of the easiest projects to help make your home’s exterior sparkle this spring.
+There are plenty of other small outdoor projects that may need your attention this Spring.
+Some examples include fence maintenance, birdhouses or bird-feeders, and other small structures (sheds, playgrounds, planters).
+Inspect them, clean them, and make any necessary repairs.
+Keep in mind that these are some of the easiest projects to help make your home’s exterior sparkle!

-If you find that your siding, roof, gutters or windows are in need of serious repair or replacement, we would be happy to come take a look and give you a quote.
+If you notice signs indicating your siding, roof, gutters or windows are in need of serious repair or replacement, we would be happy to come take a look and give you a FREE quote!